JEF655045/motion-design/README.md

 ![menuOpen](././material/menuOpen.gif)

-While you define animation into two seperate on, in the second animate you could use parameter from first one to make them looks like continuous.
+While you define animation into two seperate one, in the second animate you could use parameter from first one to make them looks like continuous.
 You will also need extra code to make sure the second one starts once the first one ends.
 ```html
 <g fill="#FB652F">